vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 4 Bhandarkar 1920, 123 f.

-5 The Ghos.¯un. d.ī village lies c.
+5 The Ghos.¯uṇd.ī village lies c.
 6 km NE of Nagarī, but the inscribed stone came originally from the so-called Hāthī-bād. ā at Nagarī.
 There exist apparently three copies of this inscription, one still in situ.
 EI 16, 25–27; EI 22, 198–205; Sircar in SI I, 90 f.: ‘2nd half of the 1st cent.
 BC’.

 6 Bhandarkar 1920, 129; Agrawala 1987.

 7 Bhandarkar 1920, 121.
 The text of this inscription has not been published, although it is referred to in several publications.
-We only know about the basic contents of this inscription from Bhandarkar’s original description.
-According to Bhandarkar it was ‘deposited in the Rajputana Museum, Ajmer’.
+We only know about the basic contents of this inscription from Bhandarkar’s original descriptioṇAccording to Bhandarkar it was ‘deposited in the Rajputana Museum, Ajmer’.
 Although the line of the inscription that mentions the Kr.ta Era has been extensively discussed in CII III (1981), 192 ff., and the inscription clearly falls within the category of ‘Inscriptions of the Early Gupta Kings’, the editors of the revised edition of Volume III of the CII (B. Chhabra & G.S.
 Gai) refrain from including and editing this inscription in their volume, nor do they give any more information about the inscription itself and its whereabouts.
 It shows again the limited value of this ‘revised edition’.

 8 CII III (1880), 72–78; SI I, 399–405; Salomon 1989, 19 f.